 - Easy Setup.
 Use your WEB browser from anywhere on the LAN or WLAN for configuration. - Remote Management.
-The TW100-BRV304 can be managed from any PC on your LAN.
+The TW100-BRV204 can be managed from any PC on your LAN.
 And, if the Internet connection exists, it can also (optionally) be configured via the Internet. - UPnP Support.
-UPnP (Universal Plug and Play) allows automatic discovery and configuration of the TW100-BRV304.
-UPnP is by supported by Windows ME, XP, or later.
+UPnP (Universal Plug and Play) allows automatic discovery and configuration of the TW100-BRV204.
+UPnP is by supported by Windows ME, XP, or later. - Configuration File Backup & Restore.
+You can backup (download) the TW100-BRV204 's configuration file to your PC, and restore (upload) a previously-saved configuration file to the TW100-BRV204.